 Freshwater mussels typically require a fish host to transform their larvae, called glochidia, into juvenile mussels.
 This female plain pocketbook uses a minnow like “lure” to trick fish into striking its gills, which releases the mussel’s larvae.
 The glochidia attach to the gills of the fish where they receive nutrients and eventually release from the fish as juvenile mussels.

-New for 2010 - Video Training Session with our Biologists
+Video Training Session with our Biologists

 Join Sara Weglein, our volunteer coordinator, and our other biologists as they walk you through the Stream Waders protocol for benthic sampling.
 We go through each method, step by step, to make it easier to survey your Maryland Streams.
 Enjoy!